NoddleCare/NoddleCare/README.md

 ## 🛠️ Features

-- **AI-Powered Guidance:** Our app listens and provides resilience building responses to support your child’s emotional growth.
 - **Group Messaging:** Connect with a supportive group of families.
 - **In-person Care:** Our in-person group mental health sessions will leverage the power of play.